-Instead, drivers will have to replace the Euro-plate with a number plate displaying the GB plate without the EU flag.
-Alternatively, Remainers can hold on to their plastic slice of EU history, providing they display a GB sticker without any reference to the EU.
+The pre-Brexit advice was for drivers to replace the Euro-plate with a number plate displaying the GB plate without the EU flag.
+Alternatively, drivers could hold on to their plastic slice of EU history, providing they displayed a GB sticker without any reference to the EU.

-Under the current rules, a separate GB sticker isn’t required when travelling within the European Union if the Euro symbol and GB national identifier are displayed on the number plates.
+In other words, a separate GB sticker ISN’T required when travelling within the European Union if the Euro symbol and GB national identifier are displayed on the number plates.
 The Euro symbol must be a minimum height of 98mm, have a width between 40 and 50mm, have a reflective blue background with 12 reflecting yellow stars, and must show GB in reflecting white or yellow.

 Alternatively, motorists can display the Union Flag, Cross of St George, Cross of St Andrew or Red Dragon, but they must be accompanied by letters denoting the country of origin.
 For example, in the case of Wales, the options are CYMRU, Cymru, CYM, Cym, Wales or WALES.